 Thank you for visiting our new Internet site.
 To keep you up-to-date with our activities check our event calendar of events.
 We want to give you the opportunity to stay in touch with our men’s club..

 In brief, you should know the following about us.
-We usually meet the last Sunday of the month unless there is a conflict with a holiday schedule.
-Our club was established 1991 to serve the Jewish men of South Jersey with a men’s club that is not affiliated with any one synagogue or temple.
-We are not orthodox, conservative or reformed.
-Still, we do have a religious, cultural and community involvement.
+We usually meet on the last Sunday of the month unless there is a conflict with a holiday schedule.
+Our club was established in 1991 to serve the Jewish men of South Jersey with a men’s club that is not affiliated with any one synagogue or temple.
+We are not orthodox, conservative, or reformed.
+Still, we do have religious, cultural, and community involvement.

 We also have a part of our club that is involved with softball.
 For more information call Bob Weinstein at 856-354-8344 or email firstname.lastname@example.org..